a close up of a computer screen with a triangle pattern

 Cost savings on accounting services

 One of the main draws of hiring offshore accountants is the potential for cost savings.
-By outsourcing to countries with lower labor costs, you can save on salaries and other related expenses.
+By outsourcing to countries with lower costs of living, you can save on salaries and other related expenses.

 Enhanced resource allocation